 After 24 hours, you can send unlimited non-promotional updates and one promotional follow up.
 This is called the 24+1 Rule and what Facebook calls “standard messaging.”

 When you create Facebook Messenger chat blasts, you pick one of the 17 purposes for the blast:

 Promotional chat blasts are available to anyone, limited to the first 24 hours, plus one any time after.

-And all non-promotional chat blast purposes are available to businesses that have been approved by Facebook for subscription messaging.
+The non-promotional subscription message can be sent by businesses that have been approved by Facebook for subscription messaging.